 How: Understand the sales tax rules in every state.

 Even large businesses do not typically have a sales tax expert on staff that understands the nuances of sales tax matters in all states.
-The sales & use tax group at Smith & Howard, led by Tim Howe, is familiar with each state’s existing sales tax guidelines and will be communicating with resources in each state as they determine their approach to the anticipated ruling.
+The sales and use tax group at Smith and Howard, led by Tim Howe, is familiar with each state’s existing sales tax guidelines and will be communicating with resources in each state as they determine their approach to the anticipated ruling.
 Our team often functions as the “sales tax department” for businesses – to help them develop and execute a sales tax strategy.

 There is the distinct possibility that Congress will attempt to make this a legislative, rather than court matter.
 We’ll wait and see what happens.

 It’s important to get a head start on this emerging business challenge.
-Regardless of what you sell or where you sell it, Smith & Howard can help.
+Regardless of what you sell or where you sell it, Smith and Howard can help.
 Please call Tim Howe at 404-874-6244 or fill out the contact form below and he’ll get back with you quickly.